Smartwool PhD Ultra Light Sport Hoody Review

 Our size large jacket weighed in on our scale at 4.9 ounces, roughly average for this crop of jackets.
 It also packs down easily into its chest pocket turned inside out.
-This package is conveniently small, roughly the same size as the Outdoor Research Tantrum II fully stuffed.
+This package is conveniently small.

 It has a clip in loop so you can hang it from your harness or outside of a pack.
 Frustratingly, this loop is elastic, so the jacket is prone to bouncing around a lot.
 Regardless, the jacket scored well in this metric.

 The Smartwool PhD Ultra Light Sport Hoody is best used as a shell layer for outdoor workouts when a little extra protection is needed.
 We enjoyed it the most for early morning runs or runs on chillier days.
 Aerobic, sweat-inducing activities are its bread and butter.
 It doesn't seal off or keep out the wind as well as more protective options, so we wouldn't purchase it specifically for that purpose.

 This jacket is on the more expensive end of the spectrum.
 While it is a quality garment at a reasonable price, we think there are better deals to be found.